Derivation of the Invariant Free-Energy Landscape Based on Langevin Dynamics

-Here $\mu>0$ is the mobility, and $R(t)$ is the zero-mean Gaussian white noise satisfying $\langle R(t)R(t')\rangle =2\delta(t-t')$.
-It is crucial that the strength of the noise is independent of $\bar z$.
-We shall see below that such a coordinate $\bar z$ always exists (provided that $n=1$).
+This requirement does not mean that the microscopic dynamics must obey the Langevin equation.
+The microscopic dynamics may be Hamiltonian dynamics represented by $\Gamma_t$ with the Hamiltonian $H(\Gamma)$.
+Instead, we require that, irrespective of the microscopic dynamics, there is a separation of the time scales that justifies the description by the Langevin equation \cite{itami2017universal}.

+First, let us observe how the Langevin equation changes according to a coordinate transformation.
+For simplicity, we assume a Langevin equation with additive noise and $n=1$, i.e., $z$ has a single component.
+Then, the time-evolution equation of $z$ is given as

+Here, $A(z)$ is a function of $z$ and $S_0$ is a constant. $R_t$ is a zero-mean Gaussian process satisfying $\langle R_tR_{t'}\rangle =2\delta(t-t')$.
 Here, and in what follows, stochastic differential equations are interpreted in the sense of Stratonovich \cite{risken1989fpe}.